Sametyzc/dotnet-react-web-socket/README.md

 ## Websocket Example
-This is an real time app example which is using web socket, dot net core and react.
+This is a real time app example which is using web socket, dot net core and react.

 **Project Case**